Quickstart

 docker compose -f oci://ghcr.io/aklivity/zilla-platform/quickstart downWipe all persisted data and start fresh:

-docker compose -f oci://ghcr.io/aklivity/zilla-platform/quickstart down --volumes --remove-orphans
+docker compose -f compose.env.local.yaml down --volumes --remove-orphansdocker compose -f oci://ghcr.io/aklivity/zilla-platform/quickstart down --volumes --remove-orphans